pinetree1/crispr-dav/Examples/README.txt

 The example1 uses a genome as reference.
 The example2 uses an amplicon sequence as reference.
-Check Install-and-Run.md for running the pipelines.
+Check Install-and-Run.md for how to run the example pipelines.